zmalone/chef-web-docs/source/tracks/getting-started/index.html.md

   shared: &shared
     title: "See what it takes to get started with Chef"
     post: "Develop and practice basic skills, learn more advanced techniques, pick up new tips and tricks, and connect with other Chef users.
-Get Rallygoing today by visiting: "
+Get Rallygoing today."
-    image: /assets/images/social/track-infrastructure-automation.png
+    image: /assets/images/social/track-share-infrastructure-automation.png
   facebook:
     <<: *shared
   linkedin: